canjs/can-route/can-route.md

 ### Listening to changes in can-route

-Listen to changes in history by [can-event.addEventListener listening] to changes of can-route's `matched` compute:
+Listen to changes in history by [can-event.addEventListener listening] to changes of can-route’s `matched` compute:

 ```js
 route.matched.on('change', function(ev, attr, how, newVal, oldVal) {